 Source: Scale AI

-Scale Spellbook is Scale AI’s product intended for developers to build, compare, and deploy large language model apps.
+Scale Spellbook is Scale AI’s product designed for developers to build, compare, and deploy large language model apps.
 Spellbook was announced in November 2022.
 Its features include scaling CPU and GPU computing, managing model deployments and A/B testing, and monitoring real-time metrics such as uptime, latency, and performance.
 Spellbook also includes structured testing for ML models through regression tests and model comparisons.

 A large language model (LLM) app consolidates prompts, models, and parameters for a specific use case, and users should create separate apps for each use.
 Examples include apps for converting text to SQL, generating marketing copy, summarizing tweets, and classifying products.